 The wine isn’t particularly good, but “decent enough” by Parisian standards.
 It’s more of a collector’s item.
 Each year the labels are designed by local artists and the wine is auctioned off for €45 per bottle with the proceeds going to local children’s charities during the annual Fête des Vendanges, which has been celebrated every harvest (except during WWII) since the vineyard’s replanted grapes were harvested in 1934.

 The queue for the Louvre might snake practically to the Arc de Triomphe, but you’ll practically have Paris’ Musée du Vin to yourself.
-In fact, on my first there was only one other person there and it was so blissfully quiet that I nearly forgot that the Eiffel Tower was practically outside the door.
+In fact, on my first visit there was only one other person there and it was so blissfully quiet that I nearly forgot that the Eiffel Tower was practically outside the door.

 Much like how Clos Montmartre came in to existence, monks built an abbey on the hill above the banks of the Seine and cultivated vineyards here in the 15th century.
 The wine they produced was quite popular with King Louis XIII.
 The religious order and the abbey itself were destroyed during the French Revolution, but the old cellars remained.
 They were rediscovered in the 1950s and served as the wine cellars for the Eiffel Tower restaurants before becoming the Musée du Vin in 1984.